conphyture/LSL2joy/README.md

 Make sure `uinput` module is loaded: `sudo modprobe uinput`.
 Run script with sudo for permissions.

+# Test with OpenViBE

+You may use the files in `ov_scenarios` folder to test the script in combination with OpenViBE.
+Tested with OpenViBE 1.0.1.

+In case you're really into BCI and you'd want to use motor imagery paradigm (who knows ^^), some tunings are mantadory.
 To link classifier output to LSL output in openvibe: set `Designer_AllowUpCastConnection = True` in `~/.config/openvibe/openviberc` and use a "Matrix Transpose" box in-between.